BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

-Titan Text Premier, Amazon Titan Text Embeddings, Amazon Titan Multimodal Embeddings, Amazon Titan Image Generator, AWS HealthScribe, Amazon Personalize, Amazon Q (excluding Amazon Q Developer Free Tier), AWS Transform, Amazon Connect Contact Lens, and Amazon Lex.
-The following terms apply to the Indemnified Generative AI Services:
+Titan Text Premier, Amazon Titan Text Embeddings, Amazon Titan Multimodal Embeddings, Amazon Titan Image Generator, AWS HealthScribe, Amazon Personalize, Amazon Q (excluding Amazon Q Developer Free Tier), AWS Transform, Amazon Connect Contact Lens, Amazon Lex, and the Amazon Quick Suite (including Amazon QuickSight).
+The following terms apply to the Indemnified Generative AI
+Services:

 **50.10.1.  **Subject to the limitations in this Section 50.10, AWS will defend you and your employees, officers, and directors against any third-party